Dress - C/O Fever London

 After which we played ping pong and Wilf giggled every time I missed the ball (the other ping pongers in the park were rather taken with him).

 I'm not sure why I felt so anxious.
 Sure it was kind of a big deal, my first time out alone without Wilf since he was born (almost eight months ago).
-But its a feeling I havn't felt in a long long time.
+But its a feeling I haven't felt in a long long time.
 In fact I would go to say since Wilf was born I have felt an assertiveness and confidence I've never before had.
 I am his mum and for the most part (8am-6pm Mon-Fri) I am his main career, I make all the decisions and I am the one responsible for his well being and welfare.
 I know that when I go out in the world with Wilf I never worry about shyness or feel un-confident as Wilf is always with me, I can always talk to him and I am his protector.

 BUT maybe this has had an adverse effect on me without Wilf?
 It is almost like he my shield, without him I was unsure of myself and anxious.